Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 ### Local split screen multiplayer

 In a split screen multiplayer environment using `PlayerInputManager` and `PlayerInput` components you will need one `CinemachineBrain` and one `CinemachineCamera` per `Camera`.
 You will also need to assign a different channel mask for both the `CinemachineCamera` and the `CinemachineBrain` for every player.
+The Camera component is automatically setup by the `PlayerInputManager`.
+In this configuration you won't need to change it.

 ```cs
 using Unity.Cinemachine;